MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/index.md

 # Cloud operations in the Cloud Adoption Framework

-Coming summer 2019: Guidance and examples for aligning operations across cloud and on-premises environments to minimize interruptions to business processes and ensure stability of the IT portfolio.
+Coming in Summer 2019: Guidance and examples for aligning operations across cloud and on-premises environments to minimize interruptions to business processes and ensure stability of the IT portfolio.

 > [!div class="nextstepaction"]
 > [Establish an operational fitness review](operational-fitness-review.md)